Reviews, Travel Tips

 What is Wise?

 OK, first of all – what is Wise?
 Wise is not a bank.
 It is an international money transfer service.
-They were originally known as TransferWise, recently rebranded to just Wise in 2021.
+They were originally known as TransferWise, rebranded to just Wise in 2021.
 The main feature of Wise is that it lets you create multi-currency accounts, which lets you hold a balance in currencies that are not your home currency.

 It saves me money and that makes me a very very happy camper.